-- Please check the certification information on the product's nameplate and read through the corresponding certification warnings.
-If specific users require not to present certification information on the nameplate, please follow the agreed-to arrangements. - Although the product is designed, tested, and manufactured to comply with the regulations on RF radiation (such as FCC, CE-EMC, or KCC), the radiation from the product may still influence electronic devices.
+Before using the product, make sure to read all the signs and notices on the product enclosure (including the bottom plate).
+Although the product is designed, tested, and manufactured to comply with the regulations on RF radiation (such as FCC, CE-EMC, or KCC), the radiation from the product may still influence electronic devices.